About the Partnership

 Partnerships are based on a common vision of a better future, as WWF believes that partners can achieve more by working collaboratively.
 WWF's approach to working with business is solutions-oriented, cooperative in its methods and challenging in its objectives.

-About H&MH&M was founded in Sweden in 1947 and is quoted on NASDAQ OMX Stockholm.
+H&M was founded in Sweden in 1947 and is quoted on NASDAQ OMX Stockholm.
 The business concept is to offer fashion and quality at the best price.
 In addition to H&M, H&M Group includes the brands COS, Monki, Weekday, Cheap Monday, & Other Stories as well as H&M Home.
 The H&M Group has around 2,700 stores in 48 markets including franchise markets, and about 94,000 employees globally.